alanmeeson/lancedb-haystack/README.md

 The DocumentStore requires a pyarrow StructType to be specified as the schema for the metadata dict.
 This should cover all metadata fields which may appear in any of the documents you want to store.

-Currently the system supports the basic datatypes (ints, floats, bools, strings, etc.)  as well as structs.
+Currently, the system supports the basic datatypes (ints, floats, bools, strings, etc.)  as well as structs and lists.
 Others may work, but haven't been tested.